zajdel/zajdel.github.io/_posts/2019-08-27-odd-salon-nyc.markdown

 ---

 I gave a talk at Odd Salon NYC.
 The topic was J.R.
-Brinkley, a medical charlatan and a radio broadcast pioneer, who built the strongest broadcast station in history to blanket the US and beyond with faulty medical advice, peddle his snake oil remedies, and advertise his goat glant implant surgery.
+Brinkley, a medical charlatan and a radio broadcast pioneer who built the strongest broadcast station in history to blanket the US and beyond with faulty medical advice, peddle his snake oil remedies, and advertise his goat gland implant surgery.

 Brinkley pioneered the modern radio broadcast, popularized country music, and single-handedly wrote the playbook for mass media politics with his failed run